 How do you restart, reboot, and recover your iPhone?

 Sometimes a reboot just isn't enough.
-If something has gone seriously wrong and you're either told to — or need to — put your iPhone into recovery or device firmware update (DFU) mode in order to complete re-install iOS, you have that option as well.
+If something has gone seriously wrong and you're either told to — or need to — put your iPhone into recovery or device firmware update (DFU) mode to completely re-install iOS, you have that option as well.

 - How to restart or reboot your iPhone